-Who may attend:

-Stockholders of record as of the Record Date, or their duly appointed proxies, and our invited guests are permitted to attend the Meeting.
+Who may attend: Stockholders of record as of the Record Date, or their duly appointed proxies, and our invited guests are permitted to attend the Meeting.
+Upon arrival at the Meeting, you will be required to register and present government issued.

+to attend the Meeting.
 Upon arrival at the Meeting, you will be required to register and present government-issued photo identification, such as your driver's license, state identification card or passport.

-If you are not feeling well, have had close contact (defined as being within six feet for 15 minutes or more without facial covering) with someone who has tested positive for COVID-19, or think you may have been exposed to COVID-19, then we ask that you vote by proxy for the Meeting.
-If your shares are registered in the name of a bank, brokerage firm or other nominee, and you plan to attend the Meeting, then please bring your statement of account showing evidence of ownership as of the Record Date.
+We are actively monitoring the COVID-19 global pandemic and are sensitive to the public health and travel concerns our stockholders and employees may have and the protocols that governments may impose.
+If you elect to attend the Meeting in person, we ask that you follow recommended guidance, mandates and applicable executive orders from federal and state authorities, particularly as they relate to social distancing and attendance at public gatherings.
+If you are not feeling well, have had close contact (defined as being within six feet for 15 minutes or more without facial covering) with someone who has tested positive for COVID-19, or think you may have been exposed to COVID-19, we ask that you vote by proxy for the Meeting.
+We will require all attendees to comply with the Company's policies in place at the time of the Meeting including, but not limited to, presenting proof of vaccination, wearing a mask and maintaining appropriate social distancing.
+If you do not have a mask, we will provide you with one prior to entering the Meeting.
+If your shares are registered in the name of a bank, brokerage firm or other nominee and you plan to attend the Meeting, bring your statement of account showing evidence of ownership as of the Record Date.